mono/website/docs/advanced/garbage-collector/sgen/index.md

 For a few releases, Mono has shipped with a new garbage collector, we call this the SGen garbage collector.
 This garbage collector can be enabled by passing the --gc=sgen flag to Mono or if you are embedding Mono, by linking against the `libmonosgen` library instead of the `libmono` library.

-The [Benchmark Suite](/docs/advanced/garbage-collector/benchmark-suite/) continuously runs benchmarks for each Mono revision to track performance regressions using MonkeyWrench.
-The data is automatically collected and processed on this page: [http://wrench.mono-project.com/gcbench/](http://wrench.mono-project.com/gcbench/).
+The [Benchmark Suite](/docs/advanced/garbage-collector/benchmark-suite/) continuously runs benchmarks for each Mono revision to track performance regressions using CI.

 On MacOS X SGen provides several DTrace probes, described in the document [SGen DTrace](/docs/advanced/garbage-collector/sgen/dtrace/).